 With the advent of the microwave, it seems old-fashioned stovetop popcorn popping has become a lost art.
 Potential health risks and the environmental waste of microwave popcorn aside, old-fashioned popcorn just plain tastes superior.
 It's easy and lots of fun to make too.
 Best of all, popping your own corn means you can experiment with all of the fantastic heirloom popcorn varieties now available.
 Eat it plain, drizzle with olive oil or butter, or dress it up with spices — the possibilities are endless!

-- 2 tablespoons oil (neutral, such as grapeseed or refined canola oil)
+- 2 tablespoons olive oil (or neutral oil, such as grapeseed or canola oil)

 - 1/2 cup unpopped popcorn kernels

 Add the oil and popcorn kernels to a heavy 3- to 4-quart saucepan with a lid.
 Shake the pan to coat the kernels with oil.
 The kernels should cover the bottom of the pan in a single layer.

 Cover the pan and place it over medium-high heat, shaking the pan occasionally until you begin to hear popping.